JeodC/PortMaster-Descent3/README.md

 You can modify game options in `d3.ini` or ingame using buttons--R1 to scroll options, START to confirm.

+If you need to invert joystick axis, open `descent3/config/joy.gptk` and change the line `r1_hk = f8` to `r1_hk = /`.
+Save the file and open the game, and in the config options you can use `HOTKEY + R1` to open the invert dialog.
+If you don't care about the ship log, you can keep things this way, otherwise change `joy.gptk` again after you're done.

 ## Default Gameplay Controls
 You can use the `D-PAD` buttons in menus to select items and scroll pages.